 Many coffee producers are now transitioning over the more organic growing practices.
 Unfortunately, it’s not an easy or simple transition to make because the soil and growing location have to be chemical and pesticide-free for three years before growing.

 There are many types of certification for organic coffee, each country sets their own requirement as to what warrants organic coffee.
 But, for this blog post, I’ll be sticking with the US quality standards that are overseen by the United States Department of Agriculture (USDA).

 But, organic coffee doesn’t just stop there.
 What about the processes after the coffee has been harvested, such as roasting?
-The good news is that Organic Food Production Act of 1990 (OFPA) keeps a close eye on the coffee after it’s been harvested by regulating how the coffee is handled and the chemicals used.
+The good news is that the Organic Food Production Act of 1990 (OFPA) keeps a close eye on the coffee after it’s been harvested by regulating how the coffee is handled and the chemicals used.

-Simply put, if the coffee grown has had contact with any type of non-organic fertilizers the USDA will not give the certified organic approval.
-If a coffee is organic, almost 99% of the time they will proudly display clear labeling to let you know the beans are organic.
+Simply put, if the coffee is grown has had contact with any type of non-organic fertilizers the USDA will not give the certified organic approval.
+If coffee is organic, almost 99% of the time they will proudly display clear labeling to let you know the beans are organic.